The things to do in downtown Aspen Colorado are almost limitless – during both a winter and summer vacation.

 Once your treat is in hand, take a stroll through downtown and enjoy window shopping at the art galleries.
 Aspen is renowned for some of the most interesting, and authentic, art in the world.
 Between the plethora of fine art, glass art, and themed galleries, you’ll definitely have a relaxing afternoon viewing the finer things in life.

 3.)
-Aspen Restaurants
+Downtown Aspen Restaurants

 The restaurants in Aspen are quite diverse considering just how small this ski town is.
 You can always dine at old school classics like the Red Onion located on the Hymen walking mall, Jimmy’s over on restaurant row, and Rustique Bistro.
-But where can you go for a meal that’s a bit more budget friendly?
+But where can you go for a meal that’s a bit more budget-friendly?

-The City Market has a pretty good meal deal that makes up a great, quick 3 course meal for under $10.
-Otherwise, check out the Butcher’s Block for some of the best sandwiches in Aspen, as well as the breakfast sandwiches at Ink coffee shop, and (my personal favorite) try the “Secret Sandwich” over at Annette’s Bakery.
+The City Market has a pretty good meal deal that makes up a great, quick 3-course meal for under $10.
+Otherwise, check out The Butcher’s Block for some of the best sandwiches in Aspen, as well as the breakfast sandwiches at Ink coffee shop, and (my personal favorite) try the “Secret Sandwich” over at Annette’s Bakery.

 4.)
 ACES – Aspen Center for Environmental Studies

-With the sole mission to inspire life-long commitment to the earth by way of education for environmental responsibility, and conservation through the balance of natural communities, the Aspen Center for Environmental Studies is a fantastic place to learn more about the local environment.
+With the sole mission to inspire a life-long commitment to the earth by way of education for environmental responsibility, and conservation through the balance of natural communities, the Aspen Center for Environmental Studies is a fantastic place to learn more about the local environment.

 Taking a day trip here is fantastic, especially if you have children as you’ll be able to entertain yourselves with guided nature tours on the mountains as well as get up close and personal with some of the local inhabitants of the area.
 Have another adventure in mind?
 ACES is more than happy to assist with an opportunity to hire a personal guide for private, custom tours.

 5.)
-Hike Smuggler Mine Trail in Aspen
+Hike Smuggler Mine Trail in Downtown Aspen

 If you’re vacationing in Aspen, take an hour or two to yourself and hike up the Smuggler Mountain mine trail.
 From downtown, you can easily walk there in just 5 to 10 minutes.

-Afterwards, once you reach the trailhead, it’s a moderate climb uphill until you reach the viewing platform.
+Afterward, once you reach the trailhead, it’s a moderate climb uphill until you reach the viewing platform.
 From there, you will be given fantastic views of the city of Aspen as well as Buttermilk Mountain and Highlands Mountain in the backdrop.

-Have you ever spent a vacation exploring downtown Aspen Colorado?
+Have you ever spent a vacation exploring downtown Aspen, Colorado?